-13. The change in methodology for measuring imputed rent could result in lower but more volatile inflation.
+- 13. The change in methodology for measuring imputed rent could result in lower but more volatile inflation.
 We construct a synthetic measure of inflation by replacing the imputed rent sub-component in the CPI index with the actual rent sub-component.
 Our synthetic measure of inflation is on average 0.2 percentage points lower than published inflation over the period 2002 to 2024.
-Synthetic inflation is also more volatile compared with published inflation over this period.
-Whether or not this remains true moving forward is unclear given the caveats mentioned above.
-However, this could be a fruitful area for future analysis.

-14. The change in methodology may have implications for monetary policy moving forward.
+Synthetic inflation is also more volatile compared with published inflation over this period. - 14.
+The change in methodology may have implications for monetary policy moving forward.
 The synthetic CPI measure we construct is subject to a number of caveats, suggesting that the results of this study should be treated with caution.
-Nevertheless, if it is true that average CPI inflation is lower moving forward, the central bank may be able to keep monetary policy looser than would have been the case for a period of time.
-Additionally, the policy rate could be lower during periods of high house price inflation, and conversely, higher during periods of very low house price inflation if the central bank's monetary policy reaction function remains unchanged.
+Nevertheless, if it is true that average CPI inflation is lower moving forward, the central bank will be able to keep monetary policy looser than would have been the case for a period of time.
+Additionally, the policy rate will be lower during periods of high house price inflation, and conversely, higher during periods of very low house price inflation if the central bank's monetary policy reaction function remains unchanged. - 15.
+There may be an increased need to adopt macroprudential measures to manage excessive movements in house prices.
+By focusing on an inflation measure that was, until recently, significantly impacted by house price inflation, the Monetary Policy Committee (MPC) was implicitly "leaning against the wind" on asset prices.
+Moving forward, the central bank may need to adopt macroprudential measures more actively to effectively manage fluctuations in house prices.